lupyuen/lupyuen.github.io/src/ikea.md

 # Appendix: Test with Bus Pirate

-TODO
+Before testing with Apache NuttX OS, we sniffed the IKEA VINDRIKTNING Air Quality Sensor's UART Port with __Bus Pirate__.

-Before testing with Apache NuttX OS, we sniffed the IKEA Sensor's UART Port with Bus Pirate.
-Connect Bus Pirate to IKEA Sensor as follows...
+Connect Bus Pirate to the IKEA Sensor as follows...

 | Bus Pirate | IKEA Sensor | Wire Colour
 |:---|:--:|:---